 Piano: Yamaha G3 grand (1981).
 Bought in July 2020 for $13,500.
 It's a full size grand, 17 inches longer than my original piano below (the baby grand)!
 I needed a piano that sounded better than my old girl, because a long-term goal is to record a Satie album (at home, for friends and family).

 Piano: Baldwin Hamilton baby grand (1942).
 Inherited in the mid-1980s from my grandmother.
 I named her Ada Anastasia after the character in the move The Piano and a Tori Amos song.
-She's wearing out, so I bought a newer, much larger piano.
-And I'm keeping this Baldwin, maybe to become a "prepared" piano, altering its sound.
-It will be fun!
-So yes, I have two pianos.
-The pictures below were its original location, before I bought the grand.
+She was wearing out, so I bought a newer, much larger piano.
+I gave the Baldwin to my parents, since it originally belonged to my Dad's mother, and he does sometimes play the piano. :) The pictures below were its original location, before I bought the grand.

 Harpsichord: Burton kit (1960s-70s).
 Bought, partially assembled, from eBay in the late 1990s for about $500.
 It was avocado green at the time.
 I painted it blue and red, did the gold trim, and even painted the soundboard.
 I paid a local keyboard builder a couple of thousand dollars to have it assembled the rest of the way.
 Works, but has a couple of jacks that stick or keys that don't produce sounds.
 Will need some restoration.
 Trivia: the inside of one of the keys is signed by Tori Amos, whose music first introduced me to the harpsichord.